 Common Questions Regarding Fertility Testing

 - What is the purpose of fertility tests?
 It is done for screening or diagnostic purposes.
-Meaning, the types of fertility tests ordered and performed are different for someone who has been trying for a few months to conceive (and the diagnosis of infertility is being considered) versus someone who is simply checking (screening) their fertility potential at a random stage in their life.
+This means that the types of fertility tests ordered and performed are different for someone who has been trying for a few months to conceive (and the diagnosis of infertility is being considered) versus someone who is simply checking (screening) their fertility potential at a random stage in their life.

 - How are fertility test results interpreted?
 As fertility tests are only an indirect measurement of your fertility potential, the types of tests done and their subsequent proper and correct interpretation are crucial to ensure that the correct information and advice is received.
-An experienced reproductive endocrinologist is the most qualified authority to convey implications from the right testing.
+An experienced reproductive endocrinologist is the most qualified authority to convey fertility and conceiving implications from ordering and evaluating the right fertility testing.

 Opionato (www.opionato.com) is your trusted go-to fertility expert accessible at anytime from anywhere.
 We assess your fertility potential and provide next-step fertility advice so your path to pregnancy is short and stress-free.